mwarning/KadNode/docs/faq.md

     Namecoin tries to imitate traditional DNS where a domain is globally unique.
 KadNode merely maps identifiers to IP addresses without more thought.
 The authentication extension for KadNode is more of an experiment for a more specific application.
 * **Lookup is slow?
 What is going on?**
     KadNode may need a few seconds to resolve an identifier.
 If it takes considerably longer than 10 seconds, then your node might no properly bootstrapped.
 Let me now if you have reason to assume otherwise.
 There has been added a [branch](/mwarning/KadNode/commits/big_buckets) for speed enhancements.
-* **What is "fatal error: sodium.h: No such file or directory"?**
+* **What are the compile dependencies?**
     When you try to compile KadNode, then you need to have [mbedtls](https://github.com/ARMmbed/mbedtls/) installed.
-Otherwise, see Build&Installation below.
+* **Why use the secp256r1 elliptic curve instead of ed25519?**
+    ed25519 would be preferable, but mbedtls does not support ed25519 yet.
 * **Why do not use the nodes ID to find a node?
 They do not need to be announced in comparison to value IDs ?**
     Value IDs might not be free to choose in the future as some BitTorrent security features propose.
 You can also have only one.
 * **When are peers exported?**
     When a peer file is given (--peerfile), good peers are written to it every 24 hours and on proper shutdown (but only after at least 5min runtime).
 * **Where does the name *KadNode* come from?**
-    It is short form Kademlia Node; Kademlia is the name of the DHT design used for BitTorrent.
+    It is a short form Kademlia Node; Kademlia is the name of the DHT design used for BitTorrent.